Pickleball: Tournaments

 A 1976 tournament held at the Southcenter Athletic Club in Tukwila, Washington, is credited with being the first formal pickleball tournament.
 It was billed as "The World's First Pickleball Championship" by Joel Pritchard and received a mention in the July 1976 edition of Tennis magazine.

 The United States Amateur Pickleball Association (U.S.A.P.A.), now known as USA Pickleball or USAP, was formed in 1984.
 In the same year they published the first official rulebook for the sport, and held their first organized tournament, the National Doubles Championships, in Tacoma, Washington.

 In 2001, pickleball was included as a demonstration sport in the Arizona Senior Olympics (ASO) with 100 participants.
 The pickleball tournament was held at the Happy Trails RV Resort in Surprise, Arizona, and within five years included 275 participants.
 The inclusion of pickleball in the ASO was seen as a significant contributor to the growth of tournaments in the United States.
 In 2008 the sport was included in the United States Senior Olympics.

 USA Pickleball held its first regular USA Pickleball National Championships in Buckeye, Arizona, November 2009.
 It has continued to hold the National Championships each year in various locations, except in 2020, when the games were cancelled due to the COVID-19 pandemic.
 Ironically, the COVID-19 pandemic was credited with driving more people to the sport as people looked for outdoor activities.

-The U.S. Open Pickleball Championships was first held in 2016, and has been played each year since at the East Naples Community Park in Naples, Florida.
+The U.S. Open Pickleball Championships was first held in 2016, and has been played each year since at the East Naples Community Park in Naples, Florida, which has 64 permanent courts.
 The tournament is open to amateur, professional and international players.
 The 2024 event, which ran from April 13 to the 20th, had over 3,250 competitors, and over 50,000 spectators.

 Professional tournaments began in 2019 when two professional tours were formed independently.
 The Association of Pickleball Professionals (now the Association of Pickleball Players) was established and sanctioned by USA Pickleball.
 The Pickleball Professionals Association was also established, but did not seek sanctioning by the USAP.

 The world's first dedicated pickleball stadium was established at The Fort pickleball center, in Fort Lauderdale, Florida, by Brad Tuckman and Rich Campillo.
 The facility, located in the 93 acre Snyder Park, includes 43 pickleball courts, a 4000 sqft event center, a restaurant, and several other sporting and entertainment venues.
 It is also the permanent home and training facility for the Association of Pickleball Players.